Who Owns Zara? Amancio Ortega’s Retail Revolution

 What is Zara?

-Zara, advertised as ZARA, is a Spanish apparel retailer based out of Arteixo, A Coruña, Galicia, Spain.
-The company specializes in and successfully provides fast fashion, by offering products such as clothing, accessories, shoes, swimwear, beauty supplies, and perfumes.
-Zara is the largest company belonging to the Inditex group, which is the world’s largest apparel retailer.
+As ZARA, Zara is a Spanish apparel retailer with its headquarters in Arteixo, A Coruña, Galicia, Spain.
+In addition to clothing, accessories, shoes, swimwear, beauty supplies, and perfume, the company offers fast fashion products.
+As part of the Inditex group, which is the world's largest apparel retailer, Zara has grown to become the world's largest apparel brand.
 As of 2017, the company manages up to 20 clothing collections a year.
-As of 2019, there were over 2,250 Zara stores and almost 600 Zara Home stores in operation around the world.
-Zara became one of the most valuable clothing brands on the planet as of 2018.
-The brand has dominated fast fashion, producing over 450 million items per year with total sales of $13+ billion U.S. Dollars.
-With a monthly search volume of 30,400,000 views, it’s safe to say Zara is doing something right.
+As of 2019, there were over 2,250 Zara stores and almost 600 Zara Home stores in operation worldwide.
+As of 2019, Zara has generated a revenue of over 19.56 Billion Euros.

-As the youngest of four children, Amancio Ortega was born in Busdongo de Arbas, León, Spain on March 28, 1936 to father, Antonio Ortega Rodríguez, and mother, Josefa Gaona Hernández from the province of Valladolid.
-His early life and childhood was spent in Tolosa, Gipuzkoa.
-At the age of 14, he left school and moved to A Coruña because his father who was working for the railways at the time had been transferred.
-During this time, Amancio found a job as a shop hand for a local shirtmaker called Gala.
-Gala still sits on the same corner in downtown A Coruña.
-This job gave Amancio an entry into the garment business by working as a delivery boy for a men’s shirt store and as an assistant in a tailor’s shop.
-He was exposed to the costs of manufacturing and delivering clothing directly to customers.
+On March 28, 1936, Amancio Ortega was born in Busdongo de Arbas, León, Spain to Antonio Ortega Rodrguez and Josefa Gaona Hernández from Valladolid.
+He spent the early years of his life and childhood in Tolosa, Gipuzkoa.
+As a fourteen-year-old, he left school and moved to A Coru'a with his family as his father had been transferred from the railways.
+Amancio worked as a shop hand for a local shirtmaker named Gala during this period and in today's downtown A Corua, Gala still occupies the same corner.
+This job gave Amancio an entry into the garment business by working as a delivery boy for a men’s shirt store and as an assistant in a tailor’s shop through these experiences he was exposed to the costs of manufacturing and delivering clothing directly to customers.

-In 1975, Amancio Ortega founded the first Zara ready-to-wear clothing store in A Coruña.
-The brand not only became an internationally famous chain, but has also become the flagship of his holding company Inditex, which he founded 10 years later.
-Together with Rosalía Mera, Amancio Ortega integrated Confecciones GOA into Inditex.
+Zara started its first store in A Corua in 1975, founded by Amancio Ortega.
+Not only has the brand become an internationally recognized chain, but it has also become the hallmark of his holding company, Inditex, which he founded ten years later.
+Having combined his efforts with Rosalía Mera, Amancio Ortega integrated Confecciones GOA into Inditex.

 Amancio Ortega Today

-The year is now 2021, and Amancio Ortega is now publicly known as an entrepreneur and the co-founder of Industria de Diseño Textil, S.A.
+In 2021, Amancio Ortega is no longer a mystery.
+He is now recognized as an entrepreneur and the co-founder of Industria de Diseño Textil, S.A.
 (Inditex), which includes prêt-à-porter fashion chains such as Zara, Pull&Bear, Massimo Dutti, Bershka, Stradivarius, Oysho, and Uterqüe.
-Although he was born into poverty, he did not let that stop him.
-Ortega has since become an accumulated Spanish fashion executive.
-The operations of all Inditex businesses were based on the so-called fast-fashion concept.
+Ortega, despite being born into poverty, has grown into an accomplished fashion executive.
+Inditex's operations are based on the concept of fast fashion.

-Fashion trend spotters picked up design ideas at fashion shows, in-house designers then copied the best concepts, and Inditex’s highly efficient manufacturing operations, (most of which were based in Spain) produced and distributed these new fashions to the stores just a few weeks after they had been spotted on fashion runways.
-In an era in which most clothing manufacturers outsourced production to China and other low-cost locations, Inditex produced two-thirds of its garments in Spain as well as surrounding countries.
+In-house designers copied the best designs from fashion shows, and fashion trend spotters picked up design ideas at fashion shows.
+Inditex's highly efficient manufacturing operations (most of which were located in Spain) produced and distributed these new fashions to stores only a few weeks after they were first spotted on fashion runways.
+During an era when most clothing manufacturers outsourced production to China and other low-cost locations, Inditex produced two-thirds of its garments in Spain.

 Ortega’s Private Life

-Although Ortega enjoyed tremendous international success in an industry that fed on public images and publicity, he himself shunned the press and has chosen to live a strictly private life.
-On the day of Inditex’s public offering in 2001, Ortega reportedly worked a regular schedule and ate lunch in the company’s cafeteria—despite the fact that his net worth had risen by $6 billion.
-In 2008 Inditex emerged as the world’s largest fashion retailer, controlling some 4,000 stores in 70 countries.
-Ortega, meanwhile, had become one of the world’s top billionaires.
-In 2011 he stepped down as chairman of Inditex, though he remained involved with the company and retained his majority stake.
+Even though Ortega achieved tremendous international success in an industry fueled by publicity and public image, he chose to remain strictly private and avoid the media.
+While Ortega's net worth had increased by $6 billion on the day of Inditex's public offering in 2001, he reportedly worked a regular schedule and ate lunch in the company cafeteria.
+With approximately 4,000 stores in 70 countries, Inditex became the world's largest fashion retailer in 2008.
+During this period, Ortega had become one of the world's largest billionaires.
+In 2011, Ortega stepped down as Inditex's chairman, but remained involved with the company and retained a majority stake.

-Ortega is very private about his personal life, and as of 2012 he has only given three interviews to journalists.
-Ortega is very reclusive and keeps a very low profile.
-Until 1999, no photograph of Ortega had ever been published.
-Amancio Ortega is a true media nightmare, as neither him nor any of his relatives have ever given public interviews.
-Ortega and his first wife, Rosalía Mera Goyenechea, chose to never appear together in public, nor did they let their two children, Sandra Ortega Mera and Marcos Ortega Mera, be pictured by intrusive paparazzi.
-Their clothing business was the only affair they were busy with.
+His personal life is very private, and Ortega has only given three interviews to journalists as of 2012.
+Ortega is extremely reclusive and keeps a very low profile.
+There has never been a photograph of Ortega published before 1999.
+Amancio Ortega has always been a media nightmare, as neither he nor any of his relatives have given public interviews.
+It was not uncommon for Ortega and his first wife, Rosalia Mera Goyenechea, to never appear together in public and not let their two children, Sandra Ortega Mera and Marcos Ortega Mera, be photographed by intrusive paparazzi.

 Living in Luxury

-Ortega likes to dress simply, he refuses to wear a tie, and typically prefers to wear a simple uniform of a blue blazer, white shirt, and gray trousers, none of which are Zara products.
-But don’t let his fashion sense fool you.
-He is mostly spotted being driven around in a black Mercedes-Benz S-Class (W221) and a black Mercedes-Benz GL-Class (X166).
-He owns two yachts “Drizzle” and “Valoria B” as well as Gulfstream G650 and Bombardier Global Express private jets.
-His real time net worth is now $73.3 Billion USD.
+Aside from the fact that Ortega refuses to wear a tie, he typically wears a blue blazer, a white shirt, and gray trousers, all of which are not Zara products.
+His fashion sense isn't for the faint-hearted.
+The majority of his time is spent in black Mercedes-Benz S-Class and GL-Class vehicles.
+In addition to owning two yachts, “Drizzle” and “Valoria B”, he also owns a Gulfstream G650 and Bombardier Global Express private jets.
+His real-time net worth is now USD 73.3 Billion.

 Amancio Ortega Awarded

-In July 2017, for its second edition of the AEF awards, the Spanish Association of Foundations awarded Amancio Ortega in the 2017 Philanthropic Initiative category.
-He also donated 300 million euros to fight cancer across Spain, which were invested in the purchase of 440 machines to detect the disease.
+In July 2017, the Spanish Association of Foundations awarded Amancio Ortega the 2017 Philanthropic Initiative award in its second edition of the AEF awards.
+As well, he donated 300 million euros to fighting cancer throughout Spain, which was used to purchase 440 machines for

-Ortega built his empire on two basic rules: Give customers what they want, and get it to them faster than anyone else.
-The twin organizing principles have made the company (and Ortega) into a powerhouse executive.
+It is Ortega's policy to provide customers with what they want, and deliver it to them as soon as possible.
+The twin organizing principles have made the company (and Ortega) into a powerhouse in the industry.